Skip nav to main content.

 Everyone can enjoy the beauty of Estes Park!

-When using this site to search for lodging options click on the wheel-chair icon under Features to narrow your search to Accessible Lodging.
+Accessible services in Estes Park include lodging, campgrounds, restaurants, trails, shuttle services and more.
+Below are a few highlights.
+When using this site to search for accessible lodging options click on the wheel-chair icon under Features to narrow your search to Accessible Lodging.

-If fishing is your sport there are disability accessible fishing areas along the Big Thompson River east of Estes.
+If fishing is your sport there are accessible fishing areas along the Big Thompson River east of Estes.
 Local sports shops like Kirks Flyshop can direct you to the good “biting” spots and fix you up with any equipment you may need.

 The Estes Park Quota Club has wheelchairs and other hospital equipment available for loan on a temporary basis.
 Arrangements can be made by calling the Estes Park Medical Center at 970-586-2317.
 A small, refundable deposit is required on all equipment.